 Start the last morning of your weekend in San Diego with a local favorite, Better Buzz Coffee.

 Better Buzz is a small coffee chain & roastery in Southern California with a trendy, modern atmosphere.
-They have several locations across San Diego, each either their own distinct theming and flair so that you can choose the closest location to your hotel.
+They have several locations across San Diego, each either its own distinct theming and flair so that you can choose the closest location to your hotel.

 If it’s your first time at Better Buzz, you have to order The Best Drink Ever, the shop’s most popular drink.
 Along with delicious, locally-roasted coffee, Better Buzz serves awesome acai bowls, pastries, and other tasty breakfast items to kickstart your day!